 - One of the main features of Power BI is to enable the collection of various data schema through a well-established channel in order to gain a common data model for various purposes.

-- Power BI also allows its end-users to analyse, edit and share data.
+- Power BI also allows its end-users to analyze, edit and share data.
 This makes it easy for firms to review their insights and downfalls without much strain.

-- Another important feature of Power BI is that it carries artificial intelligence inside it and this allows the users to use automated machine learning features to generate various models for learning about machines, even images and texts in Power BI can be accessed, edited and analysed.
+- Another important feature of Power BI is that it carries artificial intelligence inside it and this allows the users to use automated machine learning features to generate various models for learning about machines, even images, and texts in Power BI can be accessed, edited, and analyzed.
 Even the model that carries the Azure Machine Learning forum can also be accessed as it’s already integrated.

 - Power BI is able to draw a connection between various data sources from various locations like Salesforce, Microsoft and etc., through its ‘built-in connector tools’.